shpoopdy/CalendarEmail/README.md

 # CalendarEmail
-Apps Script that sends email to people who have confirmed they are attending an event you have created in Google Calendar.
+A script that sends email to people who have confirmed they are attending an event you have created in Google Calendar.
 ## Calendar ID
 To get started you can go to [Google Apps Script](https://www.google.com/script/start/) and click on the "Start Scripting" Button.
-That should open up the editor for you and on the top of the page on the left hand side you can click the "New project" button, if you've already started and wanted to return to your script already you can select "My Projects" instead.
+That should open up the editor for you and on the top of the page on the left hand side you can click the "New project" button, if you've already started and wanted to return to your script you can select "My Projects" instead.
 You should also rename the function to match what it will be doing, ex.
 CalendarEmail.
 Once in you can copy and paste the contents of this file into your new function.

 In order to make use of this script you'll need to have the id for the calendar that you are planning on using this on.